-An employee who has recognized secondary seniority will be responsible for providing the employer with his/her current phone number and preferred work locations.
+An employee who has recognized secondary seniority will be responsible for providing the employer with their current phone number and preferred work locations.

-An employee who has recognized secondary seniority shall be offered work for which he/she is qualified on the basis of his/her secondary seniority.
+An employee who has recognized secondary seniority shall be offered work for which they are qualified on the basis of their secondary seniority.